dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3417: Governments should prioritize rights over personal regulation.
+### T3417: The government should protect rights and freedoms, not intrude on personal lives.

 |Support|
 |---|